Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 It is our job to present you with options.
 We are an experienced salon, but the artistic part of our brain starts envisioning how we can improve your hair when you sit in our chair.
 Quoting price and time, plus explaining the process plus and what to expect, is why a consultation prior is a must.

-We can assess whether the service is right for your hair, but not your wallet.
-Most unhappy color visits are a result of poor communication and unrealistic expectations, we avoid that.
-We disclose information and offer transparency so there isn’t confusion on cost later.
-If price or time is an issue, we give you options.
 Color works in 2 ways, slower and safer, or faster and more difficult.
 Keeping it simple when explaining is best because we understand most don’t know how going blonde works but if we suggest Global Blonde, it’s the best way to get what you want.

 Trust is a good thing and trust us, you’ll love us!